gRoussac/rustSDK/README.md

 #### Frontend Angular example

-You can look at a more advanced example of usage in the [Angular demo app](https://github.com/casper-ecosystem/rustSDK/blob/dev/examples/frontend/angular/src/app/app.component.ts)
+You can look at a more advanced example of usage in the [Angular example app](https://github.com/casper-ecosystem/rustSDK/blob/dev/examples/frontend/angular/src/app/app.component.ts)

 ```shell
 $ cd ./examples/frontend/angular